AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you get when you cross a chicken with a skunk?
+What do you call fake spaghetti?

-A fowl smell!
+An impasta.
 <!-- JOKE-END -->